OBOFoundry/OBOFoundry.github.io/.github/ISSUE_TEMPLATE/pre-submission.md

     id: repository
     attributes:
       label: Source Code Repository
       description: What is the URL of the repository?
-Typically, this will be a link to GitHub.
+Typically, this will be a link to a public GitHub or Gitlab repository.
       placeholder: e.g. https://github.com/obophenotype/uberon/
     validations:
       required: true